zl95826/notes/README.md

   Use for…of to iterate over the values in an iterable;\
   Use for…in to iterate over the properties of an object (the object keys) // https://alligator.io/js/for-of-for-in-loops/\
  <b>Object.values</b> takes an object and returns an array with the values, in the same order that a for…in loop would give us.\
- <b>Object.entries</b>returns an array with arrays of key-value pairs // https://alligator.io/js/object-entries-values/
+ <b>Object.entries</b>returns an array with arrays of key-value pairs // https://alligator.io/js/object-entries-values/\
+  Plain objects (as created by object literals) are not iterable